 Minwax water-based stains dry between 1-2 hours.
 Depending on the humidity, temperature, and airflow, it might take up to 3 hours.

-This water-based stain can be touched or checked after 30 minutes if it was painted over raw wood, but may take over 1 hour if painted over an existing paint/stain job.
+This water-based stain can be touched or checked after 30 minutes if it was painted over raw wood, but may take over 1 hour if this stain is painted over an existing stain or paint job.
 Let the stain sit for 2 hours to apply a second coat safely.

 Oil-based Wood Stain